Stevens-Mark/React-custom-modal/README.md

 ## Installation

-You can install this component with npm or yarn:
+Depending on the Package Manager you use, you can install this component with npm or yarn.
+I advise NOT to mix Package Managers, otherwise this package may not work.....

     npm i react-custom-modal-by-msparkystevens